parinexus/PaybackChallenge/README.md

 - **Image Thumbnail**: Displays a grid of image thumbnails.
 - **Image Details**: Clicking on a thumbnail shows a dialog box asking for user confirmation to view details.
 - **Offline Caching**: Server responses are cached in storage for offline access.
-- **Default Search**: On app startup, a default search query is performed to populate the initial image list.
+- **Default Search**: On app startup, a default search query with the term “fruits” is performed to populate the initial image list.
 - **Detailed View**: Upon user confirmation, the app navigates to a detail screen showcasing the selected image.
+- **Configuration Changes**: The app efficiently handles configuration changes, such as screen rotations, ensuring that user state is preserved and the UI is updated accordingly.
+- **Night/Light Mode Support**: The app adapts to the system's light or dark mode settings, providing a consistent and visually appealing experience across different themes.
+- **UI Testing**: UI tests are included to validate the interface's functionality and ensure that it behaves correctly under various conditions.

 ## Dependencies